Pecfeard History, Family Crest & Coats of Arms

 Early Notables of the Pecfeard family (pre 1700)

-More information is included under the topic Early Pecfeard Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Pecfeard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pecfeard family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Pecfeard were among these contributors, for they have been located in early North American records: Susan Pickford, who came to Barbados in 1659; Mary Pickford, who arrived in Virginia in 1663 with her husband; John Pitford arrived in Barbados in 1689.